Jana Small Finance Bank: History

-The Reserve Bank of India issued a licence to the bank under Section 22 (1) of the Banking Regulation Act, 1949.
+The Reserve Bank of India issued a banking license to the bank under Section 22 (1) of the Banking Regulation Act, 1949.

 Prior to becoming a bank, the company was India's largest microfinance institution, Janalakshmi Financial Services, founded July 24, 2006.

 As a microfinance lender, the company survived large losses following the 2016 Indian banknote demonetisation, reporting total losses of ₹2,504 crore (US$ million) at the time of its conversion to a small finance bank.
-Jana reported in November 2019 that the September 2019 quarter was its first profitable quarter since demonetisation.